 You can build a raised tent platform in your backyard and create additional outdoor living space.
 But before you start construction, there are a few things you need to take into account.

 First, choose a level spot that’s big enough to accommodate the size of the platform you want to build.
+You don’t necessarily need a flat surface, but it’ll make the job much easier.
 The platform should also be close to an outdoor outlet, so you can easily plug in your glamping comfort items such as an air conditioner and phone charger.

 Dig four square holes, each one measuring 2 feet by 2 feet.